 CODE OF CONDUCT FOR NAE MEMBERS and INTERNATIONAL MEMBERS

-NAE members and international members shall conduct themselves honorably, responsibly, and ethically so as to enhance the honor, reputation, and utility of the engineering profession.
+NAE members and international members shall conduct themselves honorably, responsibly, lawfully, and ethically so as to enhance the honor, reputation, and utility of the engineering profession.
 NAE members and international members shall be guided in all their relations by the highest standards of honesty and integrity.

 NAE members and international members shall not commit professional misconduct1 or research misconduct.2 NAE members and international members shall promptly move to correct the record and/ or their engineering products when errors are detected in their own work.